Killer of Wisconsin police officers had warrant, history of domestic abuse, authorities say

 DOJ’s Division of Criminal Investigation is leading an investigation of the incident with assistance from the Barron County Sheriff’s Office, Rusk County Sheriff’s Office, the state Department of Natural Resources, State Patrol, State Crime Lab and a DCI crime response specialist.
 All involved law enforcement officials are fully cooperating with the investigation, DOJ said.

-State Journal reporter Chris Rickert and Chippewa Herald Audrey Korte contributed to this report.
+State Journal reporter Chris Rickert and Chippewa Herald reporter Audrey Korte contributed to this report.

 Remembering the 1996 fire that destroyed Madison's Hotel Washington